 Disclaimer: This is not a comprehensive behavioral-developmental synopsis.
 Rather, it’s a cheat sheet outlining broad norms for what you can expect as far as a 3-year-old’s capabilities and conduct.

 Reminder: children ages 1-3 tend to go through times of “equilibrium” around whole years (1, 2, and 3) and “disequilibrium” around half-years (1.5, 2.5, and 3.5).
 You will likely notice, for example, major behavioral changes between 3 and 3.5, and then again more changes approaching 4 years.
 In comparison to 3-year-olds, who tend to be more cooperative and affable, 3.5-year-olds will tend to act resistant more often.

 During this year, you can anticipate some major changes in your child’s interests and abilities, although it is crucial to remember that 3-year-olds are still young children with immature brains.

 - They are not little adults.

 - They are still prone to tantrums and refusals and outbursts.

 - They still have a talent for disruption.

 Hang onto your hats, folks… the typical 3-year-old is starting to understand some basic logic!
 This means they can begin to grasp some of “why things happen.”
-And it means “they can start to participate in problem-solving.”
+And it means they can begin to partake in problem-solving.